jthegedus/firebase-gcp-examples/hosting-nextjs-ssg/README.md

 Next.js recently added [Static Site Generation (SSG) support](https://nextjs.org/blog/next-9-3) with any data source as a build-time optimization for pages who's data is already known.
 This method avoids Server-Side Rendering for pages who's content is known at build-time.

 This example uses `next build && next export` with the data for the `/posts/[slug].js` pages pulled from Firestore at build-time to produce a static site hosting on Firebase Hosting.
+Noteabley, `getStaticPaths()` has the `fallback` value set to `false`, which means if there is not HTML match for the requests `/posts/:slug`, then a `404` will ocurr.

 Live example here: https://nextjs-ssg.web.app/